friendly/heplots/README.md

 -   robust MLMs,
 -   visualizing tests for equality of covariance matrices in MLMs (Box's M test),
--   chi sqare Q-Q plots for MLMs.
+-   chi square Q-Q plots for MLMs.

 The package also provides a collection of data sets illustrating a variety of multivariate linear models of the types listed above, together with graphical displays.